If you have an Android you can locate your phone now or view your location history.

-When I locate it on the map it goes straight down to my house on the map every time.
+If you did enable your remote location services, when I locate it on the map it goes straight down to my house on the map every time.
 It almost makes me want to lose it so I can hunt it down.
 Now it’s only accurate to 30 meters but I can tell it’s even better than that.
 It’s like on my bedroom when I look.

 So now we know if you lose your Android or your Samsung gets stolen you can indeed track the phone down with the provided Google Android Device Manager tool.

 In order for this phone tracker to work you will need to have signed in your Android Phone with your Google Account but you pretty much have to and likely already did at some point.

 One thing that the Google Account Manger does lack is the ability to take a photo with your device remotely and upload it to the cloud.
 But I’ll teach you how down the line here.